d-ries/linux-essentials/09_usersandpermissions/01_course.md

 Retype new password:
 passwd: password updated successfully
 ```

-?> <i class="fa-solid fa-circle-info"></i> Note that if we use `sudo passwd` that we are changing the password of the user root and not our password!

-?> <i class="fa-solid fa-circle-info"></i> Note that you password has to be long and difficult enough, otherwise the new password will not be accepted.

 The password gets stored in the file `/etc/shadow` for security reasons.
 Regular users cannot view the contents of this file:
 ```bash